NCBI-Hackathons/LNCPEP/preprocessing/README.md

-# Preprocessing Workflow
+# Fastlnc: Preprocessing Workflow

-Data workflow for generating lincRNA's to use for training
+Workflow for generating lincRNA data to use for training the machine learning model.

 # Installation